 The Golden Repeat Property consists of 49 claims located on the north slope of the Midas Trough, along the Carlin Trend, within the Northern Nevada Rift.
-These claims have many geological similarities to the well-known Midas Gold District.
-Eighteen kilometers (10 miles) east of the Property is Klondex's Midas mine that was previously owned by Newmont until February 2014 (3 million oz gold reserves at 31g/t)- an epithermal, bonanza-type gold-silver bearing system.
-Additionally, three major sediment-hosted gold mines, Barrick's Getchell-Turquoise Ridge, Atna's Pinson Mines and Newmont's Twin Creeks Mine, lie 15-24 kilometers (8-13 miles) west of the Property.
+These claims have many geological similarities to gold properties in the well-known Midas Gold District.
+Hecla Mining Company's Midas Mine lies 18 kilometers (10 miles) east of the Property.
+The Midas Mine was previously owned by Newmont until February 2014 (3 million oz gold reserves at 31g/t)-an epithermal, bonanza-type gold-silver bearing system.
+Additionally, major sediment-hosted gold mines are nearby, including Barrick's Getchell-Twin Creeks-Turquoise Ridge mines and Atna's Pinson Mine lie 15-24 kilometers (8-13 miles) west of the Property.
 Two distinct targets exist on the Property.
-One is a volcanic-hosted epithermal occurrence, similar to the Midas Mine gold-silver deposit of Klondex/Hecla.
+One is a volcanic-hosted epithermal occurrence, similar to the Midas Mine gold-silver deposit of Hecla.
 The other target is for a sediment-hosted gold occurrence underlying Tertiary volcanic rocks.
 The Property was drilled by Goldfields from 1992 to 1994 and by Romarco in 1997/1998.

-On July 30, 2013, the Company acquired a 100% interest in the Property, subject to 2% NSR.
+On July 30, 2013, the Company acquired a 100% interest in the Property, subject to a 2% NSR.
 The Company has the option to buy back 75% of the NSR for \$1 million within three years of commencing production.
 The Company is also required to issue an additional 62,500 common shares if proven gold or gold equivalent reserves exceed 500,000 ounces at commercially viable production grade.

 The Company carried out a surface exploration program in July 2011.
 Its objective was to follow up drill targets identified by Yamana during their work on the Property from 2007 to 2009.
 Forty-one rock chip samples were taken on the eastern and southern parts of the Property and in adjacent areas peripheral to it.
 One float sample returned 10 g/t gold.
 Another sample that carried 1 g/t of gold came from an outcropping vein located near an existing road and drill sites.
-Three reverse circulation holes were drilled totaling 816 meters to intersect the outcropping Clover vein system and a separate structural target previously proposed by Yamana.
+Dynasty Gold drilled three reverse circulation holes totaling 816 meters to intersect the outcropping Clover vein system and a separate structural target previously proposed by Yamana.
 The assay results of 576 drill samples were consistent with the previous Romarco and Yamana results in the vicinity.
 The first hole (DG 1) was drilled to a depth of 304 meters and encountered 0.569 g/t gold over 1.7 meters at 296 meters, and the second hole (DG-2) intercepted similar mineralization but returned no significant gold values.